 If your family dynamic does not support your recovery, and if going home for the holidays will put you in a situation that endangers your recovery—then it is okay to decline an invite!
 You can propose alternatives to attending large family functions, such as meeting for a meal or coffee to spend some quality time.
 You can also bring along a close friend, or someone from your recovery circle, to keep you accountable and grounded at family gatherings.
 Don’t deny your own feelings out of a sense of obligation towards your family.
 Be true to yourself and comfortable with your own personal recovery process!

-Now, a couple of weeks away from spending my seventh Christmas in recovery, I eagerly look forward to spending time with my loved ones.
+Now, shortly before spending my eighth Christmas in recovery, I eagerly look forward to spending time with my loved ones.
 Talking, connecting, and spending time with them, and being in the present moment.
-My son is almost six, and sharing that time with him, my partner, and my family—healthy and happy—is a true blessing!
+My son is almost seven, and sharing that time with him, my partner, and my family—healthy and happy—is a true blessing!
 I can watch my son open presents and share his innocent excitement around the magic of the holidays.
 I can appreciate the work my mom puts into cooking a meal for us.
 I am grateful that my spot at the table is not empty, that my mother will have her Christmas with me there, instead of wondering if I am hurt, in trouble, or even alive.
 It’s an exciting feeling to know that the holidays are coming up and that I will be spending them healthy, present, and happy to be there.

 Seven Tips for Getting Through the Holidays in Recovery